 The 2017 shark attack map provides information on all shark attacks bites that Tracking Sharks is aware of.
 It can be used in full screen mode by clicking expand in the top right corner.

 Unfortunately, some media outlets sensationalize some shark interactions as full blown killer sharks on the loose.
-However, as you see in the map below shark bites and attacks are not that common.
-If you notice, the most shark bites are clustered on the Eastern coast of Florida.
+However, as you see in the map below, shark bites and attacks are not that common.
+If you notice, the majority of shark bites are clustered on the Eastern coast of Florida.
 This is due to rough surf which creates limited visibility for the sharks.
 Of course with surf comes surfers.
-More people in the water leads to the possibility of more interactions.
+More people in the water leads to the possibility of more negative interactions.

 The map has categories (bites, fatal and interactions) on the left hand side.
 If you cannot see these in your browser, click on the top right button at the top of the map to open in full screen.
 Once you click on an article, it will give you the details of the incident.

 All 2017 Shark attacks and bites, pinpointed on an easy to use map below.
 Includes relevant information on the attack/bite: fatal/non fatal, location, victim.